-- Pursuant to the SAR award agreements under the 2018 Omnibus Plan and the 2021 Omnibus Plan, provided such SARs are assumed or replaced in connection with a change in control, SARs will only become immediately vested upon a qualifying termination during the two-year period following a change in control.
-See the "Outstanding Equity Awards at Fiscal Year-End" table in this Proxy Statement for the number of SARs outstanding for each named executive officer.
-Additionally, under the 2018 Omnibus Plan and the 2021 Omnibus Plan, unvested SARs will be pro-rated through the last day worked and the vesting would be accelerated.
-Finally, as part of the Senior Leadership Severance Plan, the Compensation Committee approved the acceleration of a pro-rated amount of SARs in the case of a termination without cause at any time prior to December 31, 2021.
-As such, that accelerated number is included in column (b).
-Values provided are based on the closing price of Ashland Common Stock of \$89.12 as reported on the NYSE on September 30, 2021. - (2) Pursuant to the RSU award agreements under the 2018 Omnibus Plan and 2021 Omnibus Plan, provided such RSUs are assumed or replaced in connection with a change in control, RSUs only become immediately vested upon a qualifying termination in the two-year period following a change in control.
+Pursuant to the SAR award agreements under the 2018 Omnibus Plan and the 2021 Omnibus Plan, provided such SARs are assumed or replaced in connection with a change in control, SARs will only become immediately vested upon a qualifying termination during the two-year period following a

+- (2) Pursuant to the RSU award agreements under the 2018 Omnibus Plan and 2021 Omnibus Plan, provided such RSUs are assumed or replaced in connection with a change in control, RSUs only become immediately vested upon a qualifying termination in the two-year period following a change in control.
 Additionally, under the 2018 Omnibus Plan and 2021 Omnibus Plan, unvested RSUs will be pro-rated through the last day worked and the vesting would be accelerated.
 Finally, as part of the Senior Leadership Severance Plan, the Compensation Committee approved the acceleration of a pro-rated amount of RSUs in the case of a termination without cause.
 As such, that accelerated number is included in column (b).
-Values provided are based on the closing price of Ashland Common Stock of \$89.12 as reported on the NYSE on September 30, 2021. - (3) The LTIPP amounts identified in all of the columns except for columns (f) and (g) are based on the actual results for the fiscal 2019-2021 performance period and pro-rata payments under the LTIPP for the fiscal 2020-2022 and 2021-2023 performance periods at target.
-If one of the events represented by column (b), (c) or (e) occurred, the pro-rata payments would be based on actual results, rather than target and would be pro-rated based on service during the performance period.
+Values provided are based on the closing price of Ashland Common Stock of \$94.97 as reported on the NYSE on September 30, 2022. - The LTIPP amounts identified in all of the columns are based on the actual results for the fiscal 2020-2022 performance period as this performance period is complete (payout at 128.7%) and target results for the fiscal 2021-2023 and 2022-2024 performance periods, as these performance periods are not complete.
+If one of the events represented by column (b), (c), or (e), occurred, the payments would be prorated based on service during the performance period.
+If the event represented by column (g) occurred, the payments would NOT be prorated.

 The amounts in columns (f) and (g) pertain to the LTIPP PUs.
-Pursuant to the 2018 Omnibus Plan and the 2021 Omnibus Plan and the PU award agreements thereunder, in the event of a change in control prior to the vesting date for the fiscal 2021-2023 LTIPP PUs, if provision for the assumption or substitution of the PUs is made, then the PUs will convert into a number of time-based, stock settled RSUs, with such number determined based upon actual achievement of the performance goals through the date of the change in control (without pro-ration), and such RSUs shall continue to vest; provided that, in the event that the participant's service is terminated without cause or for "good reason," and not as a result of the NEO's disability or death, during the two-year period beginning on the date of the change in control, then such RSUs shall immediately vest in full upon the date of such termination (column (g)).
+Pursuant to the 2018 Omnibus Plan and the 2021 Omnibus Plan and the PU award agreements thereunder, in the event of a change in control prior to the vesting date for the fiscal 2021-2023 and 2022-2024 LTIPP PUs, if provision for the assumption or substitution of the PUs is made, then the PUs will convert into a number of time-based, stock settled RSUs, with such number determined based upon actual achievement of the performance goals through the date of the change in control (without pro-ration), and such RSUs shall continue to vest; provided that, in the event that the participant's service is terminated without cause or for "good reason," and not as a result of the NEO's disability or death, during the two-year period beginning on the date of the change in control, then such RSUs shall immediately vest in full upon the date of such termination (column (g))